elliot-a/Seed-CRUD-Angular-Node/README.md

 If you think I have missed anything out that is used frequently - let me know!!
 Or if you have any changes or improvements please submit a pull request.

+Much of this seed project has been assembled from tutorials and other projects from the internet - if you recognize some code its because I copied it from you! :) thanks for that.

 ### This project stack :